 Only those items required to be obtained by you are listed on this syllabus.
 Some reading material and/or media links used in the course-but not required for purchase-will be provided in Canvas for the week/lesson in which the materials are used.
-The course Bibliography includes a listing of all reading materials and suggestions for further study.
+A course Bibliography, if provided, includes a listing of all reading materials and suggestions for further study.